-I’m in a still and quiet mood this week after a few weeks of a creative knitting rush, where I’ve been full of ideas and projects and not enough hands to do them all.
+I’m in a still and quiet mood this week on the blog after a few weeks of a creative knitting rush, where I’ve been full of ideas and projects and not enough hands to do them all.
 I get excited about colours and textures, start one project after another, and soon wooly projects seem to be taking over the flat and I even start dreaming I’m sitting in knitting workshops asking for design tips.
 So, there are a LOT of works in progress this week- lets get started!

 This is the “Hyrna” Classic Icelandic Shawl kit I bought from Guðrún Bjarnadóttir at the weekend. i LOVE knitting this so much!
 Her Hespa plant dyed yarns are in such gorgeous soft colours (I love this rhubarb root pink) and it’s a lovely simple garter stitch design with just a few yarn overs for shaping.
 Only just started this, but can’t put it down now!

 I’m also continuing on the Big Waffle scarf by Susan Ashcroft in my BFL handspun.
 I’ve only picked it up now and again this week but love the design and can’t wait to wear it now autumn has arrived.
 The waffle pattern is just starting to come out and feels sooo cosy :)

 I’ve also been working on socks a lot- I have 2 projects to share this week.
 First my Outlander sock pattern I’m working on which has really been my focus recently.
 I’ve completed the charts for the toe and heel decreases and the socks are almost complete! here’s another teaser :)